momo-catcat/XuChengHe/_pages/home.md

 ##### My research combines state-of-the-art mass spectrometric methods, quantum chemical calculations and Earth system modelling to investigate and interpret atmospheric aerosol formation both from ambient observations and chamber simulations.

-##### I'm currently working on a new project that uses the [UK Unified Model](https://www.metoffice.gov.uk/research/approach/modelling-systems/unified-model) to study the effect of particle formation in the climate system with a focus on introducing new mechanisms such as [iodine oxoacid particle formation](https://science.sciencemag.org/content/371/6529/589) and [isoprene new particle formation](https://www.nature.com/articles/s41586-024-08196-0) which have recently been discovered.
+##### I'm currently working on a new project that uses the [UK Earth System Model](https://www.metoffice.gov.uk/research/approach/modelling-systems/unified-model) to study the effect of particle formation in the climate system with a focus on introducing new mechanisms such as [iodine oxoacid particle formation](https://science.sciencemag.org/content/371/6529/589) and [isoprene new particle formation](https://www.nature.com/articles/s41586-024-08196-0) which have recently been discovered.

 ##### You can find me on: [ResearchGate](https://www.researchgate.net/profile/Xu-Cheng-He), [Google Scholar](https://scholar.google.com/citations?user=KrbWsdUAAAAJ&hl=en), [WebofScience](https://www.webofscience.com/wos/author/record/3773694)